AbstractEyes/geofractal/src/geofractal/router/getting_started/PROTOCOL.md

 A GFR implementation is CONFORMANT if:

-1. ✓ Each stream has a unique, learnable fingerprint
+1. ✓ Each head has a unique, learnable fingerprint
 2. ✓ Attention includes Cantor pairing bias (can be disabled)
 3. ✓ Anchor bank contributes constitutively to output
 4. ✓ TopK routing uses fingerprint modulation